Best affordable 360 Cameras (under $300)

 I owned both the Insta360 X and X2 and the Ricoh Theta S (which later had the slight upgrade to SC2 model which still sells today) In fact the Ricoh was my first 360 camera back in 2017.

-The Insta360 X2 is my top pick when it drops under $300 on sale, but otherwise the Insta360 One X is always under that price point.
+The Insta360 X2 is my top pick when it drops under $300 on sale ( which seems to be its permanant price now)

 Best Budget 360 camera